Holiness in Judaism

 Holiness in Judaism, often referred to by the Hebrew word for holiness, Kedushah (קְדֻשָּׁה), is frequently used in Judaism to describe God; worldly places and items that have holy status, such as a Torah, other Torah literature, and Jewish ritual objects such as a menorah, tzitzit, tefillin, or mikveh; special days of the year; and people who are considered on a high spiritual level (a tzadik or a gadol).

 Literal translation

 The Hebrew word קֹדֶשׁ, transliterated as qodesh, is used in the Torah to mean 'set-apartness' and 'separateness', as well as 'holiness' and 'sacredness'.
 The Torah describes the Aaronite priests and the Levites as being selected by God to perform the Temple services; they, as well, are called "holy."

 Instances of holiness

-Place
+According to Rabbi Abraham Joshua Heschel: "When history began, there was only one holiness the world, holiness in time.
+When at Sinai the word of God was about to be heard, a call for holiness in man was proclaimed ....
+It was only after the people had succumbed to the temptation of worshipping a thing ... that the erection of a Tabernacle, of holiness in space, was commanded.
+The sanctity of time came first, the sanctity of man came second, and the sanctity of space last.
+Time was hallowed by God; space ... was consecrated by Moses ...."
+Likewise, the Jewish holidays and the Shabbat are considered to be holy in time; the Torah calls them "holy [days of] gathering".
+Work is not allowed on those days, and rabbinic tradition lists 39 categories of activity that are specifically prohibited.